g-hourigan/g-hourigan.github.io/projects/life-events-rca.md

             <li>Inspected within-domain coherence using phi correlations.</li>
             <li>Explored the overall structure of all life-event items using clustering and exploratory factor analysis.</li>
             <li>Compared a reduced general-factor CFA against a reduced multi-factor CFA on a coherent core of items.</li>
-            <li>Built an exploratory life-event general factor score and tested it in latent change models for readiness for climate action.</li>
+            <li>Built an exploratory life-event general factor score and tested it in latent change models for readiness for climate action. :contentReference[oaicite:11]{index=11}</li>
           </ul>
         </section>